 That will be ere the set of sun.

 The three witches plan their next meeting, whether they should meet in thunder, lightning or in rain.
-Thunder, lighting and rain symbolise terror and darkness and it has been the basis setting in the entire play.
+Thunder, lighting, and rain symbolize terror and darkness and it has been the basic setting in the entire play.
 Another witch reply that they will meet when the chaos and confusion of the war are over and the result of the war is declared.
 The third witch adds to the conversation that it will happen by the evening.

 The witches with their supernatural abilities have an idea of war result, which is evident by the words of third witches who knows the time when the war is over “That will be ere the set of sun“.
 Their main plan is to meet Macbeth after he returns from the battlefield and play with his weak character by making prophecies, which would infect his brain with ambition.
 We would later see in the play, how Macbeth falls prey to these wicked witches.